jaskiran-chhokar/interactive-form/README.md

 # Interactive Form

-Used JavaScript to add interactivity and enhance usability for a basic web form.
+Used JavaScript and Regex to add interactivity and enhance usability for a basic web form.
 The JavaScript makes sure to confirm that each field contains the correct information and displays an error indication, when it does not.

 **Live Version:** https://jaskiran-chhokar.github.io/interactive-form/

 ## Project Requirements